In situ bioremediation: Raymond Process

-Oxygen Injection
+Oxygen injection

 In contaminated sites where the desired microbial metabolism is aerobic, introducing oxygen to the site can be used to increase the population of targeted microorganisms.
 The injection of Oxygen can occur through a variety of processes.
 Oxygen can be injected into the subsurface through injection wells.
 It can also be introduced through an injection gallery.
 The presence of oxygen within a site is often the limiting factor when determining the time frame and efficacy of a proposed in situ bioremediation process.

-Ozone Injection
+Ozone injection

-Ozone injected into the subsurface can also be a means of introducing oxygen into a contaminated site.
+Ozone injected into the subsurface introduces oxygen into a contaminated site.
 Despite being a strong oxidizing agent and potentially having a toxic effect on subsurface microbial populations, ozone can be an efficient means of spreading oxygen throughout a site due to its high solubility.
-Within twenty minutes after being injected into the subsurface, fifty percent of the ozone will have decomposed to Oxygen.
-Ozone is commonly introduced to the soil in either a dissolved or gaseous state.
+Within twenty minutes after being injected into the subsurface, fifty percent of the ozone will have decomposed to oxygen.
+Ozone is introduced to the soil in either a dissolved or gaseous state.

-Anaerobic In situ Bioremediation
+Anaerobic in situ bioremediation

 Within accelerated anaerobic in situ bioremediation, electron donors and acceptors are introduced into a contaminated site in order to increase the population of anaerobic microorganisms.

-Monitored Natural Attenuation (MNA)

-Monitored Natural Attenuation is in situ bioremediation that occurs with little to no human intervention.
-This process relies on the natural microbial populations sustained within the contaminated sites to, over time, reduce the contaminants to a desired level.
-During monitored natural attenuation, the site is monitored in order to track the progress of the bioremediation.
-Monitored natural attenuation is used in sites where the source of contamination is no longer present, often after other more active types of in situ bioremediation have been conducted.